 The cost is $150 per half-credit and must be paid before you can start the course.
 There are no fee waivers and no refunds for online courses.
 Be sure of your decision before you register for the course.

 How do I register?
 Here are the steps:

 1. Registration for Quarter 4 is now open.
 We will contact your guidance counselor for approval for you to take the class.
-Click here to fill out the Registration Form for Qtr 4 .
+Registration for Qtr 4 is now closed.
 Summer registration will open April 15.

 4. Once we have received approval from your counselor, and you have turned in the form, we will contact you about how to pay and when you will need to come for orientation at your school.
 You cannot pay until you receive that approval.

 Registration for each quarter will open approximately one month before the start of the quarter.